Update as of May 14, 2021

 - All vendors need to have sanitation supplies at their booths—hand sanitizer, hand-washing stations, gloves (for vendors), etc.

 - Prepared food vendors, as always, must have correct permits from the State posted in view every market day.

-- When eating near the market, do so in designated garden areas away from the vendors.
+- When eating at/near the market, do so in designated areas.

 March 3, 2021